AnthonySteele/anthonysteele.github.io/AsyncAdvancedMistakes.md

 After writing "Avoiding simple mistakes in async await" and revising it many times, it becomes inescapable that some of the uses and abuses of async code are not simple.

-If you are confused, read that first.
+[If you are confused, read this first](./AsyncBasicMistakes).
 This part will cover getting out of async, i.e. re-synchronising.
-The first option is *don't resynchonise*.
-Avoid doing it, stay async.
+The first option is always *don't resynchronise*.
+Avoid it, don't throw away the benefits of async.

 ## Know when you do need to re-sync, and how to do it.